-- 47 female
+- 52 Females

-- 111 male
+- 120 Males

-- 8 African American
+- 10 African American

 - 0 Hispanic

 - 1 Native American

-- 141 Caucasian
+- 141 White

-- 35 between the ages of 25-44
+- 9 Between the ages of 25 44

-- 102 between the ages of 45-64
+- 119 Between the ages of 45 64

-- 20 the age of 65 or older
+- 44 65 or older

 MORPC operates differently from most public entities in that agency funding comes not from a committed or dedicated tax source but from the voluntary participation of local governments, and from performing work associated with various grants and agreements, which can change over time.
 These grants and agreements are from federal agencies, the State of Ohio, local governments, utility companies, foundations, and from other public and private entities, to perform, implement or administer specific programs, services or studies.